-Choosing which influencers to work with, however, can be a challenge.
+Choosing which influencers to work with, however, can be a challenge with Instagram marketing.
 Consider these tips when making a selection:

 - Consider the audience the influencer reaches.
 You want to find someone who aligns well with your target audience.
 There can be influencers within your sector who target slightly different audiences, such as discount products or small-to-medium-sized businesses.